sultanparvez/session2/README.md

 # Session2-Cypress for beginners

-To install this on your pc:
+To install the dependencies on your pc:

 ```node.js
 npm i